iclr-blogposts/2024/_posts/2024-05-07-understanding-gradient-inversion-attacks-from-the-prior-knowledge-perspective.md

 Considering these limitations, it is of great value to explore algorithms to learn some general prior knowledge, especially those robust among different data distributions.

 ## Key takeaways
-1. We illustrate the existence of information discards in gradient aggregation, and point out it is the core question of GIAs.
+1. The existence of information discards in gradient aggregation is the core question of GIAs.
-2. We interpret previous GIA works from the prior knowledge perspective, and summarize three ways to complement information discards.
+2. From the prior knowledge perspective, previous GIA works provide three ways to complement information discards.
-3. We claim that it may still be hard to recover batched data from gradients with limited knowledge of private data distribution.
+3. It may still be hard to recover batched data from gradients with limited knowledge of private data distribution.